75 Years of IFCA History

-While men groped for economic light, another kind of light illumined the hearts of a small group of men.
-In 1929 and 1930, they began what we today call IFCA International.
+Following the stock market crash in October, 1929 and during the Great Depression of the 1930s, while men groped for economic light, another kind of light illumined the hearts of a small group of men.
+In 1929 and 1930 they began what we today call IFCA International.

-In the 19th Century the philosophy known as Rationalism swept across Europe, leading to the theological expressions of Modernism and Higher Criticism.
+Century the philosophies known as Rationalism and Empiricism swept across Europe, leading to the theological expressions of Modernism and Higher Criticism.
 These anti-supernatural concepts crossed the Atlantic with European trained American students.
 Bible believing Christians saw the storm clouds gathering as those students assumed greater positions of leadership within American denominations and expanded their anti-supernatural teachings here in the U.S.

 There were several results.
 First, orthodox theology was presented and defended.
 Second, apostasy was exposed.
 Third, Bible-believing Christians were galvanized into a more cohesive force.
 And fourth, those who opposed “Modernist Christians” were given a new name as Bible-believers: “Fundamentalists.”